Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 How to treat intracranial pressure?

-Before proceeding to determine the appropriate forms of treatment for the disease, neurologists determine the cause of the pathology.
-If various tumors or neoplasms have become the cause of the disease, then the patient is prescribed an emergency surgical operation.
+Before beginning to determine adequate forms of treatment for the disease, neurologists establish the cause of the pathology.
+If the cause of the disease is various tumors or neoplasms, the patient is prescribed emergency surgery.

 If there is an excess amount of fluid in the brain, shunting is prescribed to remove excess cerebrospinal fluid from the patient’s skull.

-Medical correction is used if surgery is not required.
+Drug correction is used if surgical intervention is not required.
 First of all, patients are prescribed drugs that have a sedative effect on the nervous system.
-Quite often, diuretics are prescribed for admission, since in this case, excess cerebrospinal fluid is excreted naturally.
+Quite often diuretics are prescribed, since in this case excess cerebrospinal fluid is eliminated naturally.

 Almost all patients are prescribed hormonal drugs.
-The complex intake of such drugs will help to correct, first of all, the amount of water in the body, and also regulate hormonal metabolism.
+The combined use of such drugs will help to adjust, first of all, the amount of water in the body, and also regulate hormonal metabolism.

-Compliance with a specialized diet plays an important role in the treatment of increased VHD.
-The nutrition system provides for limiting salt in food, as well as the amount of fluid entering the body.
+Compliance with a specialized diet plays an important role in the treatment of elevated UHF.
+The nutritional system provides for limiting salt in food, as well as the amount of fluid entering the body.

-A popular and effective treatment option in recent years has been the use of manual therapy methods.
+The use of manual therapy methods has recently become a popular and effective treatment option.
 There are practically no contraindications for the method, as well as side effects.
-In rare cases, the patient may experience a sharp decrease in pressure.
-Symptoms are increased drowsiness, apathy, pain in the head, accompanied by vestibular manifestations (dizziness).
+In rare cases, the patient may experience a sharp decrease in blood pressure.
+Symptoms include increased drowsiness, apathy, headaches, accompanied by vestibular manifestations (dizziness).

 What is intracranial pressure?

-The pressure inside the skull is due, first of all, to the pressure of the cerebrospinal fluid (CSF) contained in some structures of the brain, partly to the pressure of the blood in the vessels, and in some cases to the tissue fluid.
+The pressure inside the skull is caused primarily by the pressure of the cerebrospinal fluid (CSF) contained in some structures of the brain, partly by the pressure of the blood in the vessels, and in some cases by tissue fluid.

-Why is it dangerous to increase it?
-The fact is that the brain is located in the cranium, that is, it is rigidly limited by bone structures.
-An increase in pressure in such a closed space leads to squeezing of brain structures, which causes neurological disorders, primarily headache.
+Why is its increase dangerous?
+The fact is that the brain is located in the cranium, that is, it is strictly limited by bone structures.
+An increase in pressure in such a confined space leads to compression of brain structures, which causes neurological disorders, primarily headaches.
 Long-term intracranial hypertension can cause severe complications.

-Pressure inside the skull, unlike arterial pressure, cannot be done at home on its own; special instrumental methods are used for this.
-How to understand that a person has high cranial pressure?
-Usually, its presence is indicated by a characteristic triad of signs:
+Pressure inside the skull, unlike arterial pressure, cannot be treated independently at home; special instrumental methods are used for this.
+How can you tell if a person has high cranial pressure?
+Typically, its presence is indicated by a characteristic triad of signs:

 1. Headache.